Sagar-Kumar-Mandle/Data-Analysis-Dashboard-Excel/4) Sales Agent Performance Data/Readme.md

 - Deal Closed: 32.36% of calls resulted in a successful deal.
 - Revenue: Each month, the business generates $ 42,000 in revenue.
-- Gender Representation - 70% working force in the call centre is Female.
+- Gender Representation - 70% working force in the call centre is Male.
 - Employee Performance:
     - David, Paul, and Will had the lowest sales contribution, each accounting for less than 1% of total sales.
     - van, Ian, and Mimi were the top performers, each contributing around 9% of total sales.